camya/filament-import-inline/README.md

 ### Import and validate data - step-by-step guide.

-The data passed by this plugin triggers Filament's `afterStateUpdated()` method and is contained in the `$state` parameter.
+The user input text is sent to the component's `afterStateUpdated()` method and is contained in the `$state` parameter.

 **Explanation of the code below:**